Skip to content

 Blagaj, where the Buna pours out of the cliff - 12 km and a short afternoon from Mostar, and best before the tour buses or late in the day.
 Photo: Jocelyn Erskine-Kellie / Wikimedia Commons, CC BY 2.0

-Back in Mostar for the evening, eat two or three streets back from the bridge (the riverside places charge a view premium), order ćevapi or grilled trout, and finish with a proper Bosnian coffee.
+Back in Mostar, eat two or three streets back from the bridge (riverside places charge a view premium), order ćevapi or grilled trout, and finish with Bosnian coffee.

 Day 5: The Herzegovina loop - Počitelj and Kravice

-This is the day the car earns its keep.
-South of Mostar, two of the region’s headline sights sit an easy drive apart, and with your own wheels you can do both in one relaxed loop - the single best reason to be driving down here, because no useful bus links them.
+This is the day that justifies the hire car.
+South of Mostar, two of the region’s headline sights sit an easy drive apart, and no useful bus links them.

 Head south on the old M17/M6 line first to Počitelj, about 30 km and half an hour from Mostar.
-It’s a stepped Ottoman-medieval town stacked up a hillside above the Neretva - a fortress first raised by King Tvrtko I in 1383, an Ottoman mosque of 1563, a stone clock tower, all climbing the slope in pale limestone.
-It’s free, open all hours, and takes about 45-90 minutes to wander and climb; from the top of the citadel you look back over terracotta roofs to the river, largely to yourself outside the brief tour-bus windows.
-It’s on the UNESCO tentative list, and deservedly.
+It’s a stepped Ottoman-medieval town stacked up a hillside above the Neretva: a fortress first raised by King Tvrtko I in 1383, an Ottoman mosque of 1563, a stone clock tower, all climbing the slope in pale limestone.
+It’s free, open all hours, and takes 45-90 minutes to wander and climb; from the citadel you look back over terracotta roofs to the river, largely to yourself outside the tour-bus windows.

 The Ottoman hilltop town of Počitelj climbing to its stone fortress above the Neretva valley